Deploying Metric Insights in Orchestrated Environment

 - kubectl command-line tool to manage a Kubernetes cluster (not required for ECS and Docker Swarm)

-- Remote Database Server to host the application database (e.g., MySQL/MariaDB, Amazon RDS or equivalent)
+- Remote Database Server to host the application database; e.g., MySQL/MariaDB (MariaDB is supported only in MI versions prior to 6.2.0), Amazon RDS or equivalent

 - Specific ports open on the network:

-For non-orchestrated environments, please see the help article on using Simple Installer
+For non-orchestrated environments, see the help article on using Simple Installer.

 2. Obtain Docker Registry Credentials

-- Note, the default MI Docker Registry address (docker.metricinsights.com:5002) is specified in the deployment configuration file for each orchestration type.
+- Note: the default MI Docker Registry address (docker.metricinsights.com) is specified in the deployment configuration file for each orchestration type.

-If you must use a Private Docker Registry instead, please see Uploading Metric Insights Docker Images to a Private Registry on how to download our docker images and upload them to your private registry.
+If you must use a Private Docker Registry instead, see Uploading Metric Insights Docker Images to a Private Registry about how to download our docker images and upload them to your private registry.

 3. Choose Deployment Method (Kubernetes, Amazon ECS, Docker Swarm)

 If deploying to Kubernetes, please see Deploying Metric Insights on Kubernetes.